 A registration date is the date/time that you may begin to register for classes.
-You may register online or in person anytime after your assigned registration date begins through end of the drop/add period. - Step 2: Check for registration holds on My ASU.
-If you have an academic advising hold, plan to meet with your academic advisor well before your enrollment appointment occurs. - Step 3: Review degree and catalog requirements. - Step 4: Review your Major Map on My ASU (undergraduate students only). - Step 5: Search for available classes using the Class Search at my.asu.edu. - Step 6: Register for classes at my.asu.edu or in person at any registrar location https://students.asu.edu/contact/office-university-registrar

-Step 7: Pay tuition.
-If you do not have adequate financial aid to cover tuition costs, and if you do not pay tuition by the applicable deadline, you will be enrolled in the Tuition Installment Plan and assessed a non-refundable \$100 resident/\$200 non-resident enrollment fee.
+You may register online or in person anytime after your assigned registration date begins through the end of the drop/add period.\ - Step 2: Check for registration holds on My ASU.
+If you have an academic advising hold, plan to meet with your academic advisor well before your Registration Date occurs. - Step 3: Review degree and catalog requirements. - Step 4: Review your Major Map on My ASU (undergraduate students only). - Step 5: Search for available classes using the Class Search at my.asu.edu. - Step 6: Register for classes at my.asu.edu or in person at any registrar location https://students.asu.edu/contact/ office-university-registrar cover tuition costs, and if you do not pay tuition by the applicable deadline, you will be enrolled in the Tuition Installment Plan and assessed a non-refundable \$100 resident/\$200 non-resident enrollment fee.

-Students may register for Fall 2013 through August 23, 2013 for Session A, August 28, 2013 for session C, and October 17, 2013 for Session B. However, a \$50 late registration fee is charged beginning Monday, August 12, 2013.
+\Students may register for Fall 2014 through August 22, 2014 for Session A, August 27, 2014 for session C, and October 16, 2014 for Session B. However, a \$50 late registration fee is charged beginning TBD.
 This fee does not apply to ASU online students.